Sabircodr/sortAlgo/README.md

 > There is a ```print(int arr[], int size)``` function, to print the contents of the array whenever the user wants.

+## Conclusion
+In this project, we implemented and analyzed various sorting algorithms to understand their time complexities and performance characteristics.
+The results clearly show the differences in efficiency between simpler algorithms like Bubble Sort, Selection Sort, and Insertion Sort compared to more advanced algorithms like Quick Sort, Merge Sort, and Heap Sort.

+This analysis highlights the importance of choosing the right algorithm for a given dataset and application.
+For small or nearly sorted datasets, simpler algorithms may be sufficient, but for larger or more complex datasets, more advanced algorithms provide significant performance benefits.

+Thank you for taking the time to explore this project.
+We hope it provides valuable insights into the behavior and efficiency of different sorting algorithms.

 ## License